Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 1 slide

-MESOPOTAMIA MEOSPOTAMIAN ZIGGURAT – THE HOUSE OF GOD.
-ZIGGURATS IN UR AND BABYLON.
+MESOPOTAMIA THE MEOSPOTAMIAN ZIGKURAT IS THE HOUSING OF GOD.
+ZIGKURATS IN URA AND BABYLON.
 GLAZED BRICK AND RHYTHMIC PATTERN ARE THE MAIN DECORATIVE MEANS.
-ISHTAR GATE, PROCESSIONAL ROAD IN NEW BABYLON.
+ISHTAR GATE, ROAD OF PROCESSIONS IN NEW BABYLON.

 2 slide

-The first civilization arose around the 4th millennium BC. on the territory of the “fertile crescent” between the Tigris and the Euphrates, giving life to the colorful culture of Mesopotamia (Mesopotamia).
-This culture, as was customary in ancient agricultural tribal communities, reflected the main thing for them - ensuring fertility based on community irrigation Agriculture.
+The first civilization arose around the 4th millennium BC. on the territory of the "fertile crescent" between the tiger and the Euphrates, giving life to the colorful culture of Mesopotamia (the two rivers).
+This culture, as was customary in the ancient agricultural tribal communities, reflected the main thing for them - ensuring fertility through community-irrigated agriculture.
 The culture of Mesopotamia is divided into several periods.
-By the name of the city-states of Sumer in the south and Akkad in the north, the culture of Mesopotamia of the 4th-2nd millennium BC. called Sumerian-Akkadian.
+According to the name of the city-states Sumer in the south and Akkad in the north, the culture of Mesopotamia IV-II millennium BC. called Sumero-Akkadian.
 According to Babylon in the south (1894-732 BC) and Assyria in the north (1380-625 BC) - Assyro-Babylonian.
-New Babylon gave rise to the Neo-Babylonian, or Chaldean, culture (626-538 BC), the style of which continued in the artistic traditions of Persia.
+New Babylon gave rise to the Neo-Babylonian, or Chaldean, culture (626-538 BC), whose style continued in the artistic traditions of Persia.

 3 slide

-Small city-states with the lands adjacent to them had their own ruler and patron - some kind of fertility deity, who was part of the numerous pantheon of Sumerian-Akkadian gods.
+Small city-states with adjacent lands had their own lord and patron - some kind of fertility deity, which was part of the numerous pantheon of the Sumerian-Akkadian gods.
 The central temple of the city was dedicated to the patron god.
 Its size was determined by the scale of the surrounding world: colossal mountains, valleys, rivers.
-Frequent and at times catastrophic rises of salty groundwater to the surface and sandstorms forced the construction of structures on high platforms with stairs or a gentle entrance - a ramp.
+Frequent and sometimes catastrophic rises of salty groundwater to the surface and sandstorms forced the construction of structures on high platforms with stairs or a gentle entrance - a ramp.

 4 slide

-Due to the fact that these lands did not have enough wood and stone, temples were built from fragile raw bricks and required constant renovation.
-The tradition of not changing places and building the “home of God” on the same platform led to the appearance of the ziggurat - a multi-level temple consisting of cubic volumes stacked on top of each other.
-Each subsequent volume was smaller around the perimeter of the previous one.
-The height and size of the ziggurat testified to the antiquity of the settlement and the degree of closeness of people to the gods, giving hope for their special protection.
-The idea of a high platform, not only preserving the building during rising waters, but also allowing it to be viewed from all sides, determined the main feature of Mesopotamian architecture - the predominance of mass over internal space.
-Its heavy plasticity was softened by the rhythmic relief on the wall plane and the colorful decor of shining multi-colored glazed bricks.
+Due to the fact that these lands did not have enough wood and stone, the temples were built from fragile raw brick and required constant renovation.
+The tradition of not changing places and building a "home of God" on the same platform led to the emergence of a ziggurat - a multi-stage temple consisting of cubic volumes stacked on top of each other.
+Each subsequent volume was smaller than the previous one along the perimeter.
+The height and size of the ziggurat testified to the antiquity of the settlement and the degree of closeness of people to the gods, giving hope for their special patronage.
+The idea of a high platform, which not only preserves the building during the rise of the waters, but also allows you to view it from all sides, determined the main feature of Mesopotamian architecture - the predominance of mass over internal space.
+Its heavy plasticity was softened by the rhythmic relief on the plane of the wall and the colorful decor of shining multi-colored glazed bricks.

 5 slide